minimo-io/bibliopath/README.md

 - AI: Enable read a chapter using something like ElevenLabs (paid).
 - Create a DockerFile + docker-compose so people can easily create instances.

+## Bugs

+- Total books not correctly calculated at Header.svelte component (it is ok in saved route).
+- Bug: Change theme is not working anymore (drak mode).
+Even when it is correctly stored.
 - Bug: Fix the changeTheme function mess.
+- Bug: Previous scroll position is remembered when reading a book, but it user switches from landscape to portrait then, position is messes up.
+Have a converter?
 - Bug: On mobile pagination should be "Prev - Next" with the input switcher also.
 - Bug: Font-size not working on mobile.
 - Bug: No error message when downloading fails... no retry button.